What is Amblyopia or Lazy Eye?

 you or someone you know has lazy eye, it is recommended

-that you learn more at What is Lazy Eye? and What
+that you learn more at What is a Lazy Eye? - Comprehensive Patient Education and What

-is Strabismus?, Learn, also, about a common related visual condition which is not detected by
+is Strabismus?.
+In addition, there is a related visual condition which is common, not detected by

 is Convergence Insufficiency?

-To complete the picture, find out about the
+To complete the picture, find out about all amblyopia and strabismus treatment

 Both eyes must receive clear images